EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-2/index.md

 For the cylinder head I'll be using a GSR head.
 I initially settled on the GSR head over a B16 head because it was cheaper and I didn't think there'd be any major differences.

-That was a little shortsighted as I later found out that GSR heads have different intake manifold bolt patterns so they are limited on IM options, and have smaller combustion chambers which make it harder to find pistons that'll achieve reasonable compression ratios.
-Neither of these issues were deal breakers though.
+That was a little shortsighted because I later found out that GSR heads have different intake manifold bolt patterns so they are limited on IM options, and have smaller combustion chambers which make it harder to find pistons that'll achieve reasonable compression ratios.
+Neither of these issues were deal breakers though and I would still buy a GSR head had I known them beforehand.

 # Parts List